seL4/docs/Developing/Building/Using.md

 * `-DVERIFICATION`: Set to `0` or `1`: This is used to generate the version of the seL4 kernel source which is **VERIFIABLE**.
 This does not produce a binary for the **verified** kernel platform.
-* `-DSMP`: Set to `0` or `1`: Turns SMP (symmetric multiprocesing) support on or off.
+* `-DSMP`: Set to `0` or `1`: Turns SMP (symmetric multiprocessing) support on or off.
 By default it will enable support for up to 4 processors.
-To explicitly set the max number of supported CPUs, try setting `-DKernelMaxNumNodes=<YOUR_PREFERENCE>`.
+To explicitly set the maximum number of supported CPUs, try setting `-DKernelMaxNumNodes=<YOUR_PREFERENCE>`.
-* `-DSIMULATION`: Set to `0` or `1`: This produces a build of the project which is suited for running in an emulator such as Qemu.
+* `-DSIMULATION`: Set to `0` or `1`: This produces a build of the project which is suited for running in an emulator such as QEMU.

-seL4test and seL4bench follow this form.
+Both the [seL4test](/seL4Test) and [seL4bench](https://github.com/seL4/sel4bench-manifest) projects follow this form.

 #### [sel4test](https://github.com/seL4/sel4test) example:

-Please see the [main page on seL4test](../../seL4Test) for more information on how to configure and build seL4test.
+For more information on configuring, building and running the sel4test suite, please see the [main page on seL4test](../../seL4Test).

 ### Cross compiling:

-Cross compilation refers to compiling a program for a target machine which is different from the machine you're building it on.
-When compiling low level software you often find yourself needing to compile it on a machine which is different from the machine it will eventually be executed on.
+[Cross compilation](https://en.wikipedia.org/wiki/Cross_compiler) refers to compiling a program for a target machine which is different from the machine you are using to compile the program.

-In order to cross-compile, you usually need a separate compiler which specifically targets the foreign machine.
+Generally, in order to cross-compile, a separate compiler is required which specifically targets the foreign machine.

 #### For ARM-based targets:

-You must explicitly always pass in the command line argument `-DAARCH32` or `-DAARCH64` when cross-compiling for an ARM-based chipset -- **or** you can make use of `-DCROSS_COMPILER_PREFIX`.
+You can use the following command line options when when cross-compiling for an ARM-based machine:

-* `-DAARCH32`: Tells the build system that you are building for a 32-bit ARM target.
+* `-DAARCH32=TRUE`: Tells the build system that you are building for a 32-bit ARM target.
 This will cause the build system to assume that you have a cross compiler installed which targets a system with the triplet name `arm-linux-gnueabi-`.
-* `-DAARCH32HF`: Tells the build system you're building for a 64-bit ARM target which has hardware floating point support.
+* `-DAARCH32HF=TRUE`: Tells the build system you're building for a 64-bit ARM target which has hardware floating point support.
 Assumes you have a cross- compiler installed which targets `arm-linux-gnueabihf-`.
-* `-DAARCH64`: Tells the build system you're building for a 64-bit ARM target.
+* `-DAARCH64=TRUE`: Tells the build system you're building for a 64-bit ARM target.
 Assumes you have a cross-compiler installed which targets `aarch64-linux-gnu-`.

-**OR** you can always just pass in `-DCROSS_COMPILER_PREFIX=<TARGET_TRIPLET>` which can be used to explicitly set the target-triplet prefix of the cross-compiler which you would prefer to use to compile your binaries.
+Another option is to explicitly specify the toolchain through `-DCROSS_COMPILER_PREFIX`, which can be used to set the prefix of the cross-compiler to use.

 #### For RISC-V based targets:

-You must explicitly always pass in the command line argument `-DRISCV32` or `-DRISCV64` when cross compiling for a RISC-V target -- **or** you can make use of `-DCROSS_COMPILER_PREFIX`.
+You can use the following options when cross compiling for a RISC-V target:

-* `-DRISCV32`: Tells the build system that you are building for a 32-bit RISC-V target.
+* `-DRISCV32-TRUE`: Tells the build system that you are building for a 32-bit RISC-V target.
 This will cause the build system to assume that you have a cross- compiler installed which targets a system with the triplet name `riscv32-unknown-elf-`.
-* `-DRISCV64`: Tells the build system you're building for a 64-bit RISC-V target.
+* `-DRISCV64=TRUE`: Tells the build system you're building for a 64-bit RISC-V target.
 Assumes you have a cross-compiler installed which targets `riscv64-unknown-elf-`.

-**OR** you can always just pass in `-DCROSS_COMPILER_PREFIX=<TARGET_TRIPLET>` which can be used to explicitly set the target-triplet prefix of the cross-compiler which you would prefer to use to compile your binaries.
+Like ARM, you can explicitly specify the toolchain through `-DCROSS_COMPILER_PREFIX`, which can be used to set the prefix of the cross-compiler to use.

 #### CMAKE_BUILD_TYPE

-The `CMAKE_BUILD_TYPE` option is an option that will appear in the CMake configuration editors that is not defined by a project, but is rather defined by CMake itself.
-This option configures the kind of build to do;
+The `CMAKE_BUILD_TYPE` option appears in CMake configuration editors and allows users to configure that build type (release, debug etc.).
+Note that this option is not respected by the seL4 kernel.
-release, debug, release with debug information, etc. Note that the seL4 kernel ignores this setting as due to the way the kernel has to be built it side steps many of the CMake systems.